Ming Export Ceramics Found at Shangchuan Island

-Shangchuan Island (上川岛)is located on the southern coast of Guangdong, China.
-Its name originated from São João ("Saint John" in Portuguese).
-It was one of the first trading bases established by the Portuguese during the 16th century.
-They abandoned this base after the Chinese government gave consent for a permanent Portuguese trade base at Macau in 1557.
+Shangchuan Island (上川岛) is located off the southern coast of Guangdong, China.
+Its name originates from the Portuguese São João ("Saint John").
+In the 16th century, it was one of the first trading bases established by the Portuguese.
+However, they abandoned it in 1557 after securing permission from the Chinese government to establish a permanent trade base in Macau.

 The Spanish Jesuit missionary St. Francis Xavier died on the island on December 3, 1552.
-He related in one of his letters that many merchants from Guangzhou went to Shangchuan to trade with the Portuguese.
-He died on the island on December 3, 1552, as he was waiting for a ship to take him to mainland China.
-There is a small chapel that commemorates his death place, designed by Achille-Antoine Hermitte and completed in 1869.
+In one of his letters, he mentioned that many merchants from Guangzhou traveled to Shangchuan to trade with the Portuguese.
+He passed away while waiting for a ship to take him to mainland China.
+A small chapel, designed by Achille-Antoine Hermitte and completed in 1869, now stands in commemoration of his death.

 Ming Jiajing overglaze enamelled fragments